chippyash/Monad/README.md

 - flatten():mixed - the monadic value `flattened` to a PHP native type or non Monadic object
 - static create(mixed $value):Monadic A factory method to create an instance of the concrete descendant Monad

-General usage Monads have an immutable value, that is to say, the result of the bind() method is another (Monadic) class.
+Monads have an immutable value, that is to say, the result of the bind() method is another (Monadic) class.
 The original value is left alone

 ### The Monad Abstract class